alshedivat/al-folio/_posts/2018-08-14-commonsense.markdown

 SemEval Task 11 for machine reading with common sense reasoning.
 The organizers created a dataset that would use script knowledge in addition to factual knowledge given in the passage. only 3 out of 11 teams actually used common sense knowledge explicitly.
 Question arises whether explicit

+Recently, there has been a lot of relevant work in commonsense reasoning models dealing with creation of datasets capturing the some facets of common sense reasoning.
+Swag [^f5] is a dataset for natural language inference of the kind that requires common sense reasoning.
+The dataset is constructed using a method called adversarial filtering that explicitly avoids the presence of annotation artifacts that are easily detectable by neural models.
+Event2Mind [^f6] proposes an interesting problem for predicting the intents and reactions of the participants involved in a short free-form text.
+A crowdsourced dataset is created for this task and neural models are put to test for the prediction.

+There was a missing link between theories from cognitive science and common sense reasoning.
+This paper [^f7] tries to bridge that link by proposing an annotation framework modeling the mental states of story characters by mapping them to theories of motivation and emotion from Maslow, Reiss and Plutchik.

 ## Future Research Directions